Welcome to the Rotary Club of Canberra Sundowners

 Corporate sponsors

-Special thanks to our corporate sponsors for their generous support.
+Special thanks to our corporate sponsors - Keane Consulting, Cyconsol and Proactive Labs for their generous support.

 Venue